avdyushin/UDF_Swift/README.md

 ### Actions

-To change our state we need actions.
+To make changes on the state we need to create actions.
 There are main actions to manage project and items:

 * Create new one